Hajji ['haj-jee] (col.) noun 1. someone who performs the act of Hajj (Pilgrimage). 2. a title given to someone who survived Hajj

 - A few zip lock bags

-- DC/AC electric convertor (for any gadgets like camera/phone)
+- DC/AC electric converter (for any gadgets like camera/phone)

 Books and Documents